Scroll to content

 Mini Parliament

-Our Members of Parliament (MP) represent the views of all our pupils.
-This democratic structure mirrors that of our country.
-Each MP voted in represents the views of their constituency/class.
+Our Members of Parliament (MPs) represent the views of all our pupils.
+This democratic structure mirrors that of our own country.
+Each MP voted in represents the voice of their constituency/class and are role models for the Town Farm Standard.

 Quality of Education